-Policies that ensure access to safe food and water to be adopted, based on the Future Policy Award 2009 winning best policies.
+Policies that ensure access and secure the right of food and water to be adopted, based on the Future Policy Award 2009 winning best policies.

 Ensuring secure food and water is a fundamental challenge to our future prosperity.
 While the Millennium Development Goals aimed to halve extreme poverty and hunger, as well as the proportion of the population without sustainable access to safe drinking water and basic sanitation (Goals 1 and 7), there is still much to achieve.

 According to the UN, 842 million people are estimated to be undernourished, 748 million do not have an improved source of drinking water and 2.5 billion have no better access to sanitation.
 Over a billion people, a sixth of the world’s population, still suffer from hunger while food demand is predicted to rise 30% by 2030.
 The right to secure food and water must be recognised and guaranteed worldwide.

 Faced with the interconnected challenges of climate change, urbanisation and rapid population growth, access to secure the right to food and water remains a daily struggle for millions of people around the world.
 Such shortages of these two fundamental ingredients to life will undoubtedly affect our future security, through displacement and armed conflict, further aggravated by climate change.

 Despite the vast nature of these challenges, exemplary policy solutions already exist.
 School meals, food coupons and malnutrition programmes can all be part of the solution, as can improving the transparency and accountability of our water provision.
 It is also important to highlight solutions which tackle commercial demands on our scarce resources through innovations in business and enterprise as well as agricultural solutions.

 Cities, states and regions across the globe have already begun to implement innovative future-just policy solutions that seek not only to meet current human sustenance needs but also secure those of future generations through our transition to a sustainable planet.